k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: very small monsters (and players) vs shallow water/sewage
 - Fix: poisonous corpse can give conflicting message (issue #95)
 - Fix: remove unnecessary feedback when a monster goes berserk
+- Fix: any artifacts can glow to warn of specific monsters